TheStig294/tf2-weapon-collection/README.md

 ### Invis Watch

-Detective/Traitor, temporarily makes you invisible, can be reloaded with pistol ammo\
+Traitor, temporarily makes you invisible, can be reloaded with pistol ammo\
 PaP Upgrade: Recharges while standing still and not attacking!\
 *ttt_pap_cloak_and_dagger* - Default: 1 - Whether this upgrade is enabled